bibliomar/bibliomar-scrapper/README.md

 This was the icing on the top, not really something i was looking for at first, but when i started messing around with it, i found it was really simple to build a well documented codebase integrated directly in your code.

+- Pydantic
+Automatic pydantic integration means we can setup various schemas and mostly forget about manually validating.

 ### Why Redis?
 This is the main piece of the caching part of the application, and it makes it dead simple to store values that your requests even more fast.